mattuna15/zed-68k/README.md

 Currently has working ZBug Monitor rom working at memory location $A00000. and EhBasic from Lee Davison and Jeff Tranter working in ram.

+SREC Compiled can be uploaded via option L in the monitor, then sent via Serial connection at 115200.
+Data confirmed via option D to disassemble in monitor.

 <hr>
 Project acknowledgments: <br>